steebchen/prisma-client-go/docs/pages/docs/walkthrough/relations.md

 ### Find by nested relation

-In a query, you can query for relations by using "Some" or "Every":
+In a query, you can query for relations by using "Some", "Every" or "None".

+Please [see the caveats](https://github.com/prisma/prisma/issues/18193) for the "Every" filter.

 ```go
 // get posts which have at least one comment with a content "My Content" and that post's titles are all "What up?"